ApiLogicServer/Docs/docs/Sample-Genai.md

 ### Explore Using Standard Code

-To save time, issue the follow command to mimic changes you might make in your IDE, e.g., to send Kafka messages.
+To save time, issue the follow command to simulate changes you might make in your IDE, e.g., to send Kafka messages.

 ```bash title="Mimic IDE Customization"
 als genai-cust